rkoots/rkoots.github.io/TechNews/_posts/2026-01-14-photoprompts.md

 ### 9. Split Persona

 **Prompt:**
-A dramatic dual-face portrait showing a man half normal and half cracked glowing mask, dark background, symbolic identity conflict, cinematic lighting, ultra-detailed textures, high contrast, conceptual portrait art
+A conceptual cinematic portrait of a man with a split face composition, one side natural and realistic, the other side cracked and glowing like a fractured mask, symbolic representation of inner conflict and dual identity, dark minimal background, dramatic high-contrast lighting, glowing fissures emitting light, ultra-detailed skin and texture work, sharp focus, cinematic concept art style

 ![prompts Example gemini](https://i.pinimg.com/736x/26/b1/b2/26b1b29740734f0c49d2463f701947a7.jpg)